 Pretty Pretty: Piano Girl vs. Trump

 My hair is big.
 My dress is too tight.
 It’s 1986.
 I’m sitting at a Steinway on a Saturday night in Manhattan.
-The name of the cocktail lounge where I play is “Trumpet’s.”
-Donald J. Trump, with the sponsorship of his father, has partnered with the Hyatt Corporation to build the glass and granite behemoth currently hovering over Grand Central Station.
+I’m back at Trumpet’s — Donald J. Trump’s quasi-namesake lounge, more or less a gift from his old man, who was actually successful at the real estate thing, in a highly disagreeable, tycoon kind of way.
+With the sponsorship of his father, the Donald had partnered with the Hyatt Corporation to build the glass and granite behemoth currently hovering over Grand Central Station.
 I can’t imagine receiving a midtown Manhattan hotel as a college graduation present.
 I got a Peavey amp, a Shure SM57 microphone, and a gentle reminder to treat people with respect.
+I straighten my spine, curve my fingers, and remember it doesn’t take talent or hard work to inherit money.

 I play “Misty” or “All the Things You Are” or some random Elton John song.
 Who’s listening?
 No one.
 Tourists from one of the Dakotas sit in a dark velveteen corner sipping Diet Coke.
 I can hear them talking about the matinee performance of Arsenic and Old Lace.
-Tonight they’re headed to see Shirley Bassey on Broadway!
+Tonight, they’re headed to see Shirley Bassey… on Broadway!
 I play “Goldfinger,” but they don’t notice.
 I see reflector stripes on their puffy white shoes.

 Two other couples, most likely Connecticut commuters conducting illicit affairs, grope at each other with the desperation of teenagers trying to cop a last feel before their parents show up.
 They are probably headed home to monotonous marriages, mortgages, and back yards that need mowing.

-Waitresses, shiny and skinny and sporting slinky black stain-repellent costumes designed to entice titans of industry, balance glasses of Chardonnay and bowls of smoked almonds on glittering silver trays.
+Waitresses, shiny and skinny and sporting slinky black stain-repellent costumes designed to entice titans of industry, balance glasses of over-oaked Chardonnay and bowls of smoked almonds on glittering silver trays.
 Smoked almonds make me a little queasy these days.
 I must have consumed about two million of them over the past year—the starving Piano Girl’s version of dinner.

 “Don’t take a break,” says the F&B manager, a short man with gelled hair who once told the lobby jazz trio they were not allowed to walk on any carpeted areas of the hotel.
 I am used to going along with his ridiculous directives, but I have been playing for an hour and I need a potty run.